-Creating value for clients and communities depends on building and maintaining strong relationships between people with a mix of talents, experiences and backgrounds, so we’re especially focused on building a diverse and inclusive business.
-To succeed in our network-wide goal to be number one for talent, we must attract, develop and retain high-potential people who work with each other effectively. .
+Building and maintaining resilient, long-lasting relationships between people with a mix of talents, experiences and backgrounds yields a multitude of benefits-for both PwC and its clients.
+We always focus on building a diverse and inclusive business.
+To succeed in our network-wide goal to be number one for talent, we have to attract, develop and retain highly-motivated men and women who can work with each other easily and effectively.

 We’re encouraging open minds.
 At PwC we start from the simple premise that talent has no age, race or gender and is not ruled out by disability.
-The UK firm developed and implemented ‘Open Mind’, a firm-wide training programme using innovative e-learning, video and face-to-face discussion sessions to help partners and staff reflect on how open minded they are.
-We are now developing a network-wide programme based on its success.
+Being open-minded means one can adjust to different types of working styles.
+Studies show that people make approximately 11 judgments within the first seven seconds of meeting someone new.
+We all have blindspots - we make assumptions (often unconsciously) that lead to conclusions that influence our behaviour.
+We can get things wrong.
+Blindspots are bad for business.
+Our UK firm developed and implemented ‘Open Mind’, a UK firm-wide training programme using innovative e-learning, video and face-to-face discussion sessions to help partners and staff reflect on how open minded they are.
+We are now launching a network-wide programme based on its success.

 We’re creating career opportunities.
 Our Global Mobility Programme not only boosts the delivery of increasingly high-quality services to clients but also develops the cultural skills and international perspective of people across the PwC network.